 The Global Picture

-Although Goods4Causes was established to support income generation in various communities, some of the products we carry are linked to other causes through our Good Neighbors & Friends partnerships.
+Although Goods4Causes was established to support income generation in various communities, some of the products we carry are linked to other causes through our Partners4Causes partnerships.
 Proceeds from these products support the following campaigns:

 MERRYCOOP